Lab Director, Dr. Mustapha Mouloua

 Professor Mouloua received his Maitrise (Post Graduate Diploma) in Industrial Psychology from the University of Algiers and his M.A. and Ph.D. degrees in Applied/Experimental Psychology from The Catholic University of America, Washington, DC.
 He was a research fellow from 1992 to 1994 at the Cognitive Science Laboratory of The Catholic University of America and became an assistant professor of psychology at UCF in 1994.
 His research interests include attention and human performance, cognitive aging, automation, and aviation psychology.

 James is a fourth year doctoral candidate in the Human Factors and Cognitive Psychology Ph.D. program at UCF.
 He received his B.S. in Psychology in 2015 from Southern Connecticut State University, where his research focused on predictors of executive functioning and substance abuse.
 He received his M.A. from UCF in Applied Experimental & Human Factors Psychology in 2019.
 His current research interests are in aviation human factors, specifically pilot multi-tasking/distraction and the remote operation unmanned aerial systems (UAS).
 Ongoing research projects involve the evaluation of UAS operator training and selection methods, examining performance/workload association, and studying the impact of trust on human performance and human-machine interaction.
 He has co-authored two published book chapters pertaining to human-automation interaction: Human Monitoring of Automated Systems and Human Factors Issues Automation Trust in UAS Operation, Selection, and Training.
-James’ research has been presented at multiple local, regional, and international conferences (details can be made available upon request).
+James’ research has been presented at multiple local, regional, and international conferences.
 Born and raised in the northeast, he spends much of his free time outdoors, typically on the many golf courses in the Orlando area.